 The Healing Power of Garden Therapy: Enhancing Mental Health with Horticultural Practices

-Published Sunday, March 10, 2024 By Toby Riley
+Published Sunday March 10 2024 by Toby Riley

 Garden therapy, an emergent practice within the holistic health community, is gaining traction as a potent form of healing and well-being improvement.
 The concept is rooted in the belief that interacting with nature, through the act of gardening, has the capacity to heal the mind, body, and spirit.
 In nurturing plants, individuals inherently nurture themselves, engaging in a reciprocal relationship with the living environment that can lead to profound therapeutic benefits.